ET-CS/Simple-Python-Sitemap/README.md

     }

 #### Thumbnails ####
-The Sitemap will search for file named as the url (without http://) with png extension inside /thumbs folder.
+The Sitemap will search for each item inside the 'thumbs' folder for filename that match the item url (without the http://).
+The thumbnail should be compressed with png extension at 150x100 resolution.

 for example: